USS California (SSN-781)

 She was christened on 6 November 2010, sponsored by Donna Willard, wife of Admiral Robert F. Willard.

 She was launched eight days later, on 14 November 2010.

 California is the first Virginia-class submarine built with the advanced electromagnetic signature reduction system; although it will be retrofitted into older submarines of the class.

 California was delivered to the Navy on 7 August 2011, eight and a half months ahead of schedule.

-The $2.3 billion ship was commissioned on 29 October 2011 in Norfolk, Virginia, with Dana Nelson in command and a crew of 134.
+The $2.3 billion ship was commissioned on 29 October 2011 in Norfolk, Virginia.